RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

 We can probably reduce the size of our **sparse matrix** by eliminating all of the cells with a count of 1.
-That doesn't really tell us anything that we would want to use in making a recommendation.
+That doesn't really tell us anything that we would want to use in making a recommendations.
 We can also eliminate our original dictionary.